LukeLIN-web/javaApplicationTechnology/APIserver/Doc.md

     If Content-Length is greater than actual length, the server/client will wait for the next byte after reading the end of the message, and naturally there will be no response until the timeout.

+   Actually, I met some troubles in send http packet.
+I learned that HTTP has strict content length constrain.
+I need use another better way to send HTTP packet.
+I learned why we need some framework like spring mvc ，spring boot.

 2. when content including `<C1`,  browser can not receive any http data.

    I tried `&lt;`.  and use `content.length()` to specify length instead of  100.
 It worked.